amirhoseinvali/bmi/README.md

 }

 and get token infos
-(فhis item is placed inside the postman collection)
+(this item is placed inside the postman collection)